Eating For A Healthy Microbiome?

 I eat fermented foods because they are purported to improve the microbiota/microbiome in my GI tract.
 However, is there a way to tell if the microbiome is the “healthy” kind and providing benefits?
 How can I increase the beneficial microbiota?

-Andrew Weil, M.D. | March 24, 2015
+Andrew Weil, M.D. | May 1, 2025

 For those who aren’t familiar with it, let me first explain the term microbiome.
 It refers to the approximately 100 trillion microbes (bacteria, viruses and fungi) that live upon and, mostly, within us.
 This community outnumbers our human cells (that is, the ones with our unique DNA profile) by about 10 to one and makes up about two pounds of our body weight.
 In addition, the number of genes in all of those microbes is roughly 100 times greater than the number in our human cells.

-For example, we now know that obesity is associated with changes in the microbiome.
+For example, we now know that obesity is associated with changes in the gut microbiome.
 Researchers who transferred bacteria from obese mice to lean ones have reported that the lean mice gained weight.
 We don’t yet know how this takes place, but one possible explanation is that an “obese” microbiome sends signals that alter how cells use sugar for energy, a change that leads the body to store excess fat.

 Andrew Weil, M.D.